Immigration to India

-There are 4.9 million foreign-born residents in India, accounting for 0.4% of its population.
+There are 4.9 million foreign-born residents in the Republic of India, accounting for 0.4% of its population.
 98% of immigrants to India came from a previous residence elsewhere in Asia.

 History

 Ancient era

-India has a long history of accepting refugees.
+The Indian subcontinent has a long history of accepting refugees.
 Its Jewish community dates back to the fall of Jerusalem in the first century AD, and its Zoroastrianism-adhering Parsis immigrated to escape the 7th-century Muslim conquest of Persia.

 Medieval era

-Persians, Turks, and Central Asians migrated to India during the Indo-Muslim period.
+Persians, Turks, and Central Asians migrated to the subcontinent during the Indo-Muslim period.
 They participated in the imperial bureaucracy, brought Muslim influences such as Sufism, and helped to form the Indo-Persian culture.

 Colonial era

 An 1875 painting of rugby being played by Europeans in Calcutta (today Kolkata).

-Western sports were first adopted in India during British rule.
+Western sports were first adopted in the Indian subcontinent during British rule.

 The British colonial presence in India varied in characteristics over time; British people generally stayed in the colony on a temporary basis, and were sometimes aiming to avoid local cultural habits and contact.
 Children would often grow up in India, be sent to Britain to receive a "proper" education, and then return to India as adults.
 With the mortality rate for foreigners being high at the time due to disease, playing British sports was one way that the British could maintain their health and spirits; in the words of a contemporary writer, it was best for Englishmen to "defend themselves from the magic of the land by sports, games, clubs."

 Contemporary era

-The modern dynamics of migration to India are often specific to India's neighbourhood; for example, 97% of immigrants from Bangladesh live in the Bangladesh-bordering regions of India (East India and Northeast India).
+The modern dynamics of migration to the new Republic of India are often specific to its neighbourhood; for example, 97% of immigrants from Bangladesh live in the Bangladesh-bordering regions of the Indian Republic (East India and Northeast India).
 Medical tourism has also been a factor in some migration decisions.